China sees Labour Day travel rush as Covid-19 curbs lifted – latest updates

 Over a million South Africans return to work

-More than a million South Africans will return to work on Friday, as the country begins to ease lockdown measures that have been in place since March 27.
+More than a million South Africans have returned to work, as the country begins to ease lockdown measures that have been in place since March 27.

 While many restrictions, especially on movement, will remain in place, shops will reopen and restaurants will be able to provide take away services.